 Expiration and renewal

 If your subscription serverless resource group is about to expire, you can renew the resource group.
-If you do not renew the resource group, the resource group stops providing services or is released after it is expired.
-For more information about the renewal operation, see Expiration and renewal.
+If you do not renew the resource group, the resource group stops providing services or is released after it expires.
+For more information about renewal, see Expiration and renewal.